Finding elusive mines on the Crooked River, Grant, Black Snake Creek,

 The walk track to the Good Hope battery and No. 4 adit, is not maintained, and trees and slips have to be

 negotiated.
-The track to the car park is badly overgrown, and you can expect to knock mirrors and scratch
+The track to the car park is badly overgrown.I expect the blackberries to have engulfed the

-Most sites mentioned in these notes are again overgrown and inaccessible
+this time.
+(Most sites mentioned in these notes are again overgrown and inaccessible)

 Brother Jonathan.
 Declared as first reef discovered on the Crooked River.